Bridgestone Logo

-The Bridgestone logo has hidden dynamics, urgently needed for the company to produce parts and other car components.
+The Bridgestone logo has hidden dynamics that are urgently needed for the company to produce parts and other car components.
 Its austere style emphasizes the seriousness of the brand and the high importance and reliability of the partnership.
-In this way, the designers found the optimal balance between marketing and visual identity so that the manufacturer attracts attention for further development.
+In this way, the designers found the optimal balance between marketing and visual identity, enabling the manufacturer to attract attention to further development.

 Bridgestone: Brand overview